Registration is open now! The deadline for volunteer registration is Wednesday, June 20, 2018. Thank you for supporting Mission of Mercy Pittsburgh!

 Below are descriptions of the many roles we will need volunteers to play over the course of the two-day event:

-- Dentists: Those with a dental degree and a current, unrestricted PA dental license or a PA volunteer dental license to work in the following areas: dental triage, local anesthesia, oral surgery, restorative, endodontics, prosthodontics, pediatric dentistry.
+- Dentists: Those with a dental degree and a current, unrestricted PA dental license or a PA volunteer dental license to work in the following areas: dental triage, oral surgery, restorative, endodontics, prosthodontics, pediatric dentistry.

-- Hygienists: Those with a dental hygiene degree and a current, unrestricted PA dental hygienist license to work in the following areas: hygiene, sterilization, anesthesia, and radiology.
+- Hygienists: Those with a dental hygiene degree and a current, unrestricted PA dental hygienist license to work in the following areas: hygiene, sterilization, and radiology.

 - Dental Equipment Technicians: Individuals with appropriate training and experience to set-up, maintain, and tear down dental equipment.